Configuring Action Conditions

 - Condition based on asset criteria - Add conditions to check if the asset resolved from the Action node matches a defined query.
 Proceed to define the asset criteria.

-- Build the True branch:
+- Build the true branch:

-- Add the first node: At the end of the True branch, hover over the + icon and add the first node to run if the defined conditions are met.
+- Add the first node: At the end of the true branch, hover over the

-- Add more nodes: To add subsequent nodes, hover over the + icon following the last node in the True branch, and select from the available node types.
++icon following the last node in the True branch, and select from the available node types.
 Repeat this for each node you want to add to the branch.

-- Add additional conditions (Else if or Else): Above the After label, hover over the + icon and click one of these options:
+- Add additional conditions (Else if or Else): Above the after label, hover over the

-- Else IF - This opens an Action Conditions node for configuration, similar to a regular Condition node, allowing you to define another specific condition.
++icon and click one of these options:- Else IF - This opens an Action Conditions node for configuration, similar to a regular Condition node, allowing you to define another specific condition.

 - Else - This opens a non-configurable Action Conditions node.
 This branch will run if none of the preceding IF or ELSE IF conditions are met.

-- Build the After branch: At the end of the After branch, below the After branch label:
+- Build the After branch: At the end of the after branch, below the after branch label:

-- Add the first node: At the end of the After branch, below the After branch label, hover over the + icon and add the first node.
-This node will run after the True branch completes (if the condition was met), or directly if the True condition wasn't met.
++icon and add the first node.
+This node will run after the true branch completes (if the condition was met), or directly if the true condition wasn't met. - Add more nodes: To add subsequent nodes, hover over the

-- Add more nodes: To add subsequent nodes, hover over the + icon following the last node in the After branch, and select from the available node types.
++icon following the last node in the After branch, and select from the available node types.
 Repeat this for each node you want to add to the branch.

-You must add a node to the end of either or both the After and True branches of an Action Conditions node.
+You must add a node to the end of either or both the after and true branches of an Action Conditions node.
 If a branch has no subsequent node and is evaluated, the Workflow will complete, and the Run History will show the Workflow status as Completed.

 Adding a Condition Based on Action Result

-This condition directs the workflow along either the True or After branch, depending on the Action's success or failure.
+This condition directs the workflow along either the true or after branch, depending on the Action's success or failure.

 To add an Action condition based on action result